 For someone who has been inactive for a while – maybe even for years – adopting a more active lifestyle can seem like a challenging ambition.
 Setting attainable goals and making small, incremental changes makes becoming more active achievable.
 The big goal is to meet the Canadian Society for Exercise […]

 Summer is a great time for outdoor activities: the days are long and warm, and there are plenty of things to do, whether it be swimming, cycling, kayaking or going for a walk.
 But summer has its own hazards that can present challenges: extreme heat, humidity, poor air quality and […]

 Even for people who exercise regularly, spending too much time sitting may be a health risk.
 Research has linked sedentary behaviour, or regularly sitting for long periods of time, to increased incidence of certain cancers and chronic diseases, and higher mortality.
-Ananya Banerjee, PhD, a registered kinesiologist with the Women’s […]
+Physical activity and sedentary behaviour are two separate health […]

 Frances Stewart, RN, advanced practice nurse and nurse continence advisor at Women’s College Hospital, outlines two of the main types of urinary incontinence (bladder leakage).